cns-iu/cns-humanexus-2.0/Explosion Tests.md

 &emsp;*content_species.csv*

 Timing (using Python script):<br>
-- import 10 assets from 22ftu folder to Unity TempTextures 0.0978s
+- import 10 assets from 22ftu folder to Unity TempTextures: 0.0978s
-- import 100 assets from 22ftu folder to Unity TempTextures 0.2899s
+- import 100 assets from 22ftu folder to Unity TempTextures: 0.2899s
-- import 1,000 assets from 22ftu folder to Unity TempTextures  1.7424s
+- import 1,000 assets from 22ftu folder to Unity TempTextures: 1.7424s
-- import 10,000 assets from 22ftu folder to Unity TempTextures  15.1904s + Unity indexing 2-3minutes + ~20min to build scene
+- import 10,000 assets from 22ftu folder to Unity TempTextures: 15.1904s + Unity indexing 2-3minutes + ~20min to build scene
 - running copy_files_by_selector.py on 22ftu folder with above filter settings copied 29,018 images in 45s!
 ***